Learn more about

 Penalties Associated with Armed Robbery in Arizona

-Penalties associated with a conviction of any felony in Arizona carries a risk of serious jail time.
+Penalties associated with a conviction of any felony in Arizona carries a risk of serious prison time.
 In Arizona, felonies become more serious as the number decreases.
 Therefore, a Class 2 Felony is more serious than a Class 4 Felony.
-Under Arizona Statute Section 13-702, a person convicted of armed robbery faces a maximum of 10 years in jail if the person has no prior felony convictions.
+Under Arizona Statute Section 13-702, a person convicted of armed robbery faces a maximum of 10 years in prison if the person has no prior felony convictions.

-If the armed robbery conviction has mitigating or aggravating circumstances, the statute allows for a potential reduction or increase in a jail sentence.
+If the armed robbery conviction has mitigating or aggravating circumstances, the statute allows for a potential reduction or increase in a prison sentence.
 Mitigating factors are those that reduce the seriousness of the crime, while aggravating factors are those that increase the seriousness of the crime.

 Additional Consequences of Armed Robbery in Arizona